antfriend/antfriend.github.io/journals.md

 [Image source](journals/vectors/vectors_31.png)

 ### Text
-Me is wheve a person
+Motive is where a person
-1S coming Lom
+is coming from.

+motivating

-Our wmotivat]
+Our motivation determines
-ur motivation determing S
-anc where Wwe ave,
-rhe,
-the
-i AGA Motive
+where we are going
+and where we are.

-of 3)
+the idea of Passion
-[Passion oy oy; bein
+the noun: Motive is a thing
+being motivated is verb-ing
-the experience of passton
+the experience of passion

-ANT
-W heve Fourier thou?
+"Where Fourier art thou?"

 ---